Code-Institute-Submissions/wfpblife/README.md

 #### User Stories
 * As a casual user I want an engaging site that provides simple, clear recipes that I can use to enhance my diet.
 * As an engaged user I want a platform where I can view, use and comment on others' recipes, and share and receive feedback on my own recipes.
+* As a potential site owner, my initial goal is to establish a community of like-minded individuals.
+At a later stage, I will use the site to launch a range of select products targeting the client base.
 * As a novice developer, I am looking for a platform to showcase my web development abilities.

+#### Prioritization
+As the module guiding this Milestone Project is called Data Driven Development, priority was given at all times to the data.
+While the presentation of the data informed some of the more superficial surface decisions, the chief force was simple, clear, functioning code.
+Of primary importance therefore, is the provision of functionality that allows users to create, locate, display, edit and delete whole-food plant-based recipes.

+Finally, in order to demonstrate an understanding of JavaScript and game design, means were sought by which code could provide a game that might be easily expanded upon in future iterations.

 ### Scope